Learn About the District

 Board agenda and packets are available prior to meetings on the School Board page on the District website or by calling (425) 456-4172.
 Audio recordings and approved minutes are posted on the website following each meeting.

-Register for School
+Enroll for School

 In Bellevue, students in kindergarten through fifth grade attend elementary school.
 Students in grades six through eight attend middle school.
 Students in grades 9-12 attend high school.
 Students are assigned to schools based on where they live.